article banner

 suspend fun cpu() = withContext(Dispatchers.Default) { cpuIntensiveOperation1() yield() cpuIntensiveOperation2() yield() cpuIntensiveOperation3() }

 Another option is to track the state of the job.
 Inside a coroutine builder, this (the receiver) references the scope of this builder.
 CoroutineScope has a context we can reference using the coroutineContext property.
 Thus, we can access the coroutine job (using coroutineContext[Job] or coroutineContext.job) and check what its current state is.
-Since a job is often used to check if a coroutine is active, the Kotlin Coroutines library provides a function to simplify that:
+Since a job is often used to check if a coroutine is active, the Kotlin Coroutines library provides a function to simplify this:

 public val CoroutineScope.isActive: Boolean get() = coroutineContext[Job]?.isActive ?: true